ntrappe/cse110-w21-group33/admin/exercise1.md

 ---

 ### Part 1
-What are your initial thoughts on the Pomodoro Timer we will build?
-Please describe them here.
-This can include features, design, modifications of the original technique, etc.
+Before you forgot them, list all your thoughts and creative ideas on the Pomodoro Timer we will build!
+Do you want to modify the technique?
+Do you have specific features in mind?
+Are there UI components you want to add?

+*Think here*.

 ---